 I’ve had a surprising number of questions about the invisible shoes that I made for my Jack Frost costume.
 So, by request, here’s a step-by-step tutorial!

-Many popular costumes call for bare feet (Jack Frost, L, Toph, Medusa, Radical Edward and Inuyasha, to name a few) -- but running around barefoot can be unsafe and is forbidden by many public health codes and venue policies.
+Many popular costumes call for bare feet (Jack Frost, L, Toph, Medusa, Radical Edward and Inuyasha, to name a few) — but running around barefoot can be unsafe and is forbidden by many venue policies.
 These “invisible” shoes will keep your feet safely off the floor without spoiling the barefooted look of your costume.
-Best of all, they're easy to make and cost only a few dollars!
+Best of all, they’re easy to make and cost only a few dollars!

 - transparent PVC insoles

 - mesh fabric